SabrinaStoekly/quiz_website/README.md

 # Deployment

-I followed the below steps on GitHub (insert link) to deploy the website.
+I followed the below steps on GitHub to deploy the website.

 - Go to repository and select 'settings'.
 - Under the 'Github pages@ section, click on the live link.